jeanchoi62/mooc-java-programming-ii/README.md

-# University of Helsinki's MOOC Java Programming I
+# University of Helsinki's MOOC Java Programming II
 Solutions to part 2 of the University of Helsinki's MOOC Java Programming course (2013 version).
 All exercises for part 2 are listed.
 All solutions are my own and may not be the most efficient solution.
 Should only be used for comparison and education purposes.